 Refusing to discuss bankruptcy might feel like the right choice, but it can cost you your home, personal property, retirement, and peace of mind.
 In my Philadelphia bankruptcy and debt negotiation practice, I regularly meet clients who are reluctant even to talk about bankruptcy.
 Sometimes, they have heard horror stories or read misleading information.
 Other times, they believe that filing for bankruptcy means that they have failed, regardless of the cause of their difficulties.
 Their emotions prevent them from looking at options that may be crucial to getting their finances back on track and securing their families’ futures.

-Time and again, people experiencing financial difficulties drive themselves deeper into debt paying one creditor with another in a futile attempt to ward off bankruptcy.
-Even worse, I have witnessed hard-working people pay escalating fees and interest on unsecured debt by using up assets that might have been saved in bankruptcy, such as money in retirement accounts and the equity in their homes.
-Many times, had they consulted with an experienced lawyer earlier, they might have avoided bankruptcy or at least retained more of their assets.
+Time and again, people experiencing financial difficulties drive themselves deeper into debt by paying one creditor with another in a futile attempt to ward off bankruptcy.
+Even worse, I have witnessed hard-working people use up assets that might have been saved in bankruptcy, such as money in retirement accounts and the equity in their homes.
+If they had consulted with an experienced bankruptcy lawyer earlier, they might have retained their retirement assets and other property.